octorber123/laraFavouriteMovie/README.md

 - this application was tested on the php artisan server
 - please register and add a movie to the account in order to view the favourites
 - movies can be removed from favourites from the see detials of each movie
+- i have noticed that the env file has been renamed to env.example when pushed to the repo.
+When cloning please make sure that the env file has the correct ending. i.e .env

 ## Technologies:
 - Framework: Laravel